-Robert McIntosh is an Associate with RMI’s transportation practice.
+Robert McIntosh is a Sr. Associate with RMI’s transportation practice.

 After studying Auto Mechanics in High School, Robert attended Harvard College, where he took courses in biology, history of science, and energy systems.
 He graduated with a degree in the History and Science Honors Concentration in 2007.
 His thesis was on the necessity of social, cultural, and policy considerations during the green revolution of the 1950s.
 Afterwards, he worked for biofuel startup Amyris doing corporate development before shifting to the government sector in 2009.
 At California’s South Coast Air Quality Management District, he worked on emissions mitigation planning, as well as designing advanced transportation/energy systems for the state’s Renewable Energy Standard and AB32 scale up.